• Skip to primary navigation

 2. Eat Your Way Around St. Lawrence Market

-A Toronto culinary destination since 1803, this historic marketplace has 120 vendors including farmers, bakers, butchers, and artisans.
-Graze from stall to stall, or shop for groceries to make your own dinner back at your Airbnb rental.
-For a real Toronto classic, try a peameal bacon sandwich at Carousel Bakery.
-Want a local to show you the market?
-Sample Jewish bagels, Ukrainian pierogies, and local cheeses on a guided food tour of Old Toronto and St. Lawrence Market!
+A Toronto culinary destination since 1803, St. Lawrence Market is a historic marketplace with 120 vendors including farmers, bakers, butchers, and artisans.
+You can graze from stall to stall or shop for edible souvenirs.
+For a real Toronto classic, try a peameal bacon sandwich at Carousel Bakery!

 Location: 93 Front Street East